 Haak Saag only demands a sparse quantity of spices and Paneer (this one is optional).
 When the dish is ready, you should eat your greens with steamed rice for an unsophisticated but really healthy meal.

-22. Kashmiri Shufta – Mixed Fruit Dessert
+22. Kashmiri Shufta – Dried Fruits in Sugar Syrup

 In the cold winter, any source of extra calories and nutrients count.
 Even fried fruits can help banish the chilliness of the weather.
 So Shufta, a Kashmiri special made from assorted types of fried fruits and nuts, is a natural favorite with everyone.